dkriegls/itmd-361-spring2024/labs/lab4/README.md

      * There should be no space after html elements.
 Specifically, our p elements should be ```<p>```Hello World```</p>``` and not ```<p>```    Hello World    ```</p>```
      * Our links to files in our own repository do not need to start with (./).
 Specifically, href links should be href="folder/file.html" and not href="./ folder/file.html".
 1. Follow the video instructions for testing and turning in labs (*How to Turn In Labs*).
+1. **Improtant Validation Issues:** The html validation of a perfect lab 4 will still have one warning and one error.
+     * The warning will be for "lang=".
+The validator doesn't recognize the generic Latin text in the body.
+I will never take points off for a validation warning.
+They are recomendations.
+Some are good.
+Others can be ignored.
+     * The error is for the frameborder on the YouTube embeded code.
+Eventually we will learn how to use CSS to maintain a YouTube video's demensions.
+But not yet.
+So, for now we let this validation error slide.
 1. Turn in the following:
     * Repo Link
     * Live Link